matteodegobbi/vault/concurrent_programming/Processes.md

 The [[Cache, TLB, Pipelining|TLB]] must be flushed on context switch, this can be a problem for performance, as for the next process the TLB will be cold and all the first accesses will be misses.

+Also the fact that we have virtual memory ensures us that an incorrect access in a process does not modify pages used by other processes, if this happens an exception occurs, stopping the process.
+If an incorrect access is done inside the correct page no exception occurs and we may not notice the bug.

 ---

 # Process states